-One of the prime motivations for setting up term banks is to ensure that the most up-to-date information is made available to users.
+One of the prime motivations for setting up term banks is to ensure that the most up-to-date information is available to users.
 Two main methods are employed here.
-New terms are obtained through automatic key-word extraction techniques upon machine perusal of the latest literature.
+New terms are obtained through automatic keyword extraction techniques upon machine perusal of the latest literature.
 These terms are then processed by terminologists and inserted into the bank.
-Alternatively, reports are received of new terms adopted or coined by the translators who use the bank.
+Alternatively, reports are received of new terms adopted or coined by translators who use the bank.

-This last provides an extremely rich source of information and will not be neglected by the manager of a term bank who wishes to keep or attract customers!
+This last provides an extremely rich source of information and will not be neglected by the manager of a term bank who wishes to keep or attract customers.
 A personal interest in any system is a strong motivating factor for using that system.
-Thus the translator will be able to furnish new terms and translations he has come across, cither by filling in specially formatted cards, or when working interactively, by entering proposed modifications into an intermediate store, which will be inspected regularly by a terminologist.
+Thus the translator will be able to furnish new terms and translations he has come across, either by filling in specially formatted cards, or, when working interactively, by entering proposed modifications into an intermediate store, which will be inspected regularly by a terminologist.
 (This constraint is necessary as the main data base will under no circumstances be susceptible to direct modification by the user, for obvious reasons.)
-Arthern's objection (1978, p.86-7) that a translator working interactively cannot provide as much feedback as one annotating a printout is thus overcome.
+Arthern's objection (pp. 86-87) that a translator working interactively cannot provide as much feedback as one annotating a printout is thus overcome.
 The terminologist will likewise be responsible for deleting obsolete terms.

-Carestia-Greenfield & Serain (1977) and Arthern (1978), among others, both note that there is an unfortunate resistance among translators to computer aids, and especially to interactive interrogation.
+Carestia-Greenfield & Serain and Arthern, among others, note that there is an unfortunate resistance among translators to computer aids, and especially to interactive interrogation.
 This is understandable if the objection is that the desired information is not supplied.
-However, resistance to the computer for subjective reasons must be overcome, for even at this moment difficulty would be experienced if computer aids to translation were not available.
-Krollmann states that "by and large it is true to say that despite initial opposition on the part of the translators, who at first were sceptical towards the computer, the day to day work of our translation service would now be inconceivable without the system" (1977, p.245; our emphasis).
+However, resistance to the computer for subjective reasons must be overcome, for even today difficulty would be experienced if computer aids to translation were not available.
+Krollmann states that 'by and large it is true to say that despite initial opposition on the part of the translators, who at first were sceptical towards the computer, the day to day work of our translation service would now be inconceivable without the system'.

-Also it should be clearly understood that as far as the translator is concerned the computer, its dictionaries and accessing system are all part of a "black box".
-He need know nothing of how they/ operate.
-Above all, he need not know how the dictionaries are organised.
+It should also be clearly understood that as far as the translator is concerned the computer, its dictionaries and accessing system are all part of a 'black box'.
+He need know nothing of how they operate.
+Above all, he need not know how the dictionary is organized.
 The accessing system, front-ended by a natural language interface, interprets user commands and requests and is responsible for extracting information and presenting it in as helpful and useful a manner as possible.
 A systematically organized computer dictionary contains much information, implied by the way it is organized.
 One of the main drawbacks to a published dictionary is that the user must be aware of how it is organized, if he is to draw full benefit from it.
-That is, he must know how entries arc sub-divided, whether compound terms are to be found under the first or subsequent elements, or whether they have a separate entry of their own, etc.
+That is, he must know how entries are sub-divided, whether compound terms are to be found under the first or subsequent elements or whether they have a separate entry of their own, and so on.

-Personal dictionaries and text-processing equipment
+5. Personal dictionaries and text-processing equipment